pal-codes/adpost/README.md

 # adpost

-An advertisement component for a buy & sell app 'obodo' made with flutter.
+An advertisement UI component for a buy & sell app 'obodo' made with flutter.

 ![Screenshot](adpost.jpg)